- Booking Type Instant booking

 - Visit a factory famous for the blue pottery of Delft

-Next city is The Hague.
+Next is the city of The Hague.
 In addition to being the seat of the Dutch government, this city is also the home of the Dutch royal family and the third largest city in the country.
 The Hague is where most foreign embassies in the Netherlands are located, as well as 150 international organizations, including the International Court of Justice and the International Criminal Court.
-It is also the home of the Peace Palace, a number of royal palaces, the Mauritshuis (featuring work by Vermeer, Rembrandt, and Andy Warhol, among others), and the Binnenhof (the dutch parliament).
+It is also the home of the Peace Palace, a number of royal palaces, the Mauritshuis (featuring work by Vermeer, Rembrandt, and Andy Warhol, among others), and the Binnenhof (the Dutch parliament).

 Transfer back to Amsterdam for the end of tour services, and a better appreciation of life outside the cultural capital.